mattsantand/pynumericalphasematching/README.md

 * Update the calculation method in the Phasematching1D and Phasematching2D classes.
 Instead using a rectangular approximation, it is possible to use the correct integration using a sinc().
 * Modify the Phasematching classes such that the `SimplePhasematching1D` and `SimplePhasematching2D` are used as parent classes and the other classes are their children.
+* Enable the user to set the phasematching and the pump for a 2D process to enable easy calculation of the JSA
+* In the JSA section, add a tool to show the Schmidt decomposition of the JSA.

 ## Author

 * [Matteo Santandrea](mailto:mattsantand@gmail.com), University of Paderborn.